 Assessing & Understanding Adaptation Pathways

-We are working closely with the Environment Agency to raise awareness and understanding of adaptation pathways.
-An approach which helps us make practical, low-risk investments today while keeping flexibility for an uncertain future.
+We are working closely with the Environment Agency to raise awareness and improve understanding of adaptation pathways; an approach which helps us to make practical, low-risk investments today while retaining flexibility for an uncertain future.

 Adaptation pathways allow us to plan for climate change by developing a flexible roadmap for a range of different climate scenarios.
 We know that the UK climate is changing, but we don’t know with absolute certainty when changes will occur, or how rapidly.